codepath/community-organizing/README.md

 #### 2-hour Evening Workshop

 A 2-hour session on Thursdays covering the high-level architecture and then hands-on building of a basic tip calculator.
+Curriculum outline can be [found here](https://docs.google.com/a/thecodepath.com/document/d/1HJnCycnh3tEXqg65pm6QBahfuSwTxws6hGReFSElBB8/edit#heading=h.nq4m283zealy).

 #### 1-day Introduction Workshop

 A full-day weekend workshop covering the basics of iOS by building 2 different applications.
+Curriculum outline can be [found here](https://docs.google.com/a/thecodepath.com/document/d/1STVKuBBZwThgOcFWGakoT4eOlHYI4-lwbjTs44Av01Y/edit).